brow/brow.github.io/_posts/2017-11-02-gotcha-in-cocoa-calendar-api.md

 without thread confinement, prefetching, uniquing, or client control over faulting.

+## Footnotes

-[1] Why is the callback always `@escaping` then?
+[^escaping]: Why is the callback always `@escaping` then?
 I don't know.

+[^thread-unsafe]:
-[2] If the answer to one of these questions is "no", a Cocoa framework usually tells us so by crashing with surprising, diverse, and opaque stack traces.
+    If the answer to one of these questions is "no", a Cocoa framework usually tells us so by crashing with surprising, diverse, and opaque stack traces.

+[^fetch-mistake]:
-[3] A classic accident, however, is to unwittingly cause properties to be fetched for many `NSManagedObject`s at one time, back-to-back, by iterating over them.
+    A classic accident, however, is to unwittingly cause properties to be fetched for many `NSManagedObject`s at one time, back-to-back, by iterating over them.

+[^discard-ekevent]:
-[4] A benefit of that approach is that only one `EKEvent` need be in memory at once, and all of the I/O we incur by accessing it occurs on the background thread!
+    A benefit of that approach is that only one `EKEvent` need be in memory at once, and all of the I/O we incur by accessing it occurs on the background thread!

 [Quality of Service class]: https://developer.apple.com/library/content/documentation/Performance/Conceptual/EnergyGuide-iOS/PrioritizeWorkWithQoS.html
 [priority inversion]: https://en.wikipedia.org/wiki/Priority_inversion